tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ```
 {{% /codeblock %}}

-The multicore computation appears to be slower than the normal computation for this very small task, with `0.04` seconds against `0.02` seconds.
+The multicore computation is faster than the normal computation, with `4.035` seconds against `6.018` seconds.
 These times likely differ for you.

 ## Socket approach